Karandeep98/Movie-Time/README.md

 * Add Movies/Tv shows as favourites
 * Watch trailers/Bloopers of all movies/TV shows

 ## Download the app from [here](https://github.com/Karandeep98/Movie-Time/raw/master/apk/Movie%20Time.apk).

-**Hope you guys will like this app !
-Show some ❤️ and star the repo to support the project !**

 # App preview
 <p align="center">